seattletimes/profanity-peak/src/story.md

 <?
 <div class="photoContainer side">
   <img src="./assets/wolfman_2_Profanity_Peak_Pack.jpg">
-  <div class="caption"> A motion-triggered wildlife camera near the den and rendezvous site of the Profanity Peak wolf pack captures members on camera July 30, 2016.
-The state Department of Fish and Wildlife killed six adults and a pup in the pack last summer after the wolves killed cattle grazing on public land in the Colville National Forest.
+  <div class="caption">A motion-triggered wildlife camera captures an image of members of the Profanity Peak pack July 30, 2016.
+The state Department of Fish and Wildlife killed six adults and a pup in the pack last summer.
 (Courtesy of WSU Wolf/Livestock Conflict Research program) </div>
 </div>
 ?>

 In Washington, it turns out, wolves and livestock are getting along better than the people who manage and study them.

-Public Employees for Environmental Responsibility (PEER), a national nonprofit specializing in government scientist whistleblower protection, in April [filed a 12-page complaint](https://www.peer.org/news/press-clips/researcher-files-complaint-against-wsu.html)against WSU officials, alleging the university punished and silenced Wielgus to placate ranchers and state legislators who objected to his research.
+Public Employees for Environmental Responsibility (PEER), a national nonprofit specializing in government scientist whistleblower protection, in April [filed a 12-page complaint](https://www.peer.org/news/press-clips/researcher-files-complaint-against-wsu.html) against WSU officials, alleging the university punished and silenced Wielgus to placate ranchers and state legislators who objected to his research.
 WSU officials declined to comment for this story, citing possible litigation.

 The conflict started back in 2002, when Wielgus began publishing a series of influential papers that called into [question the practice of hunting cougars to reduce livestock losses.](http://www.seattletimes.com/seattle-news/is-cougar-hunting-breeding-chaos/) His research led to a reversal by Gov. Jay Inslee in October 2015 of Fish and Wildlife Commission [policy that would have allowed more hunting](http://www.seattletimes.com/seattle-news/environment/as-wolves-settle-in-the-states-cougars-to-pay-price/).